saucelabs/visual-sdks/visual-js/visual-snapshots/README.md

-# Sauce Labs Visual client library
+# Sauce Labs Visual Snapshot CLI

-This package provides a client and a CLI tool to interact with Sauce Labs Visual API.
+This package provides a CLI tool to create Visual snapshots of a provided PDF document.

 ## Installation